• Skip to primary navigation

 Manually Delete Worksheet in Excel

-Another way to delete Pivot Table in Excel is to select any Cell in the Pivot Table and use Control + A Keyboard Shortcut.
+Another way to delete Pivot Table in Microsoft Excel is to select any Cell in the Pivot Table and use the Control + A Keyboard Shortcut.

-However, both these options select only the visible cells in Pivot Table and cannot be used if filters are applied in the Pivot Table.
+However, both these methods select only the visible cells in a Pivot Table and cannot be used if filters are applied in the Pivot Table.

 Also, above methods cannot be used if you want to delete the Pivot Table while retaining the resulting summary created by the Pivot Table.